+12998 - 254 (16) Electromagnetism, Waves and Introduction to Quantum Physics (3L, 3P)

+Course summary:

-12998-254(16) Electromagnetism & Introduction to Quantum Physics (3I, 3p) 2018 Course summary: Electrostatic fields; magnetic fields; electromagnetic induction and alternating currents, Maxwell's equations and electromagnetic waves.
+Electrostatic fields; magnetic fields; electromagnetic induction and alternating currents, Maxwell's equations and electromagnetic waves.
 Quantum properties and wave-particle duality.

 Schrödinger equation in one dimension, eigenvalues and eigenfunctions for piecewise constant potentials and the harmonic oscillator.
-Time dependence, wave packets and tunnelling.
-Method of assessment: Flexible assessment Prerequisite pass module: Mathematics 114 Prerequisite modules:
+Time dependence, wave packets and tunneling.

+Method of assessment: Flexible assessment

-• Mathematics 144
+Prerequisite modules:

-• Physics 224
+- Mathematics 114, 144 - Physics 224

 Language policy:

-Afrikaans and English in the same class groups: During each lecture, all information is conveyed at least in English.
+Afrikaans and English in the same class groups:

+During each lecture, all information is conveyed at least in English.
 Summaries and/or explanation of the core concepts will also be given in Afrikaans.
 Questions in Afrikaans and English will, at the least be answered in the language of the question.
 Students will be supported in Afrikaans and English during a combination of appropriate facilitated learning opportunities.

 Module relevance in programme: